 She serves on the Board of Directors for the Professional Photographers of East Tennessee and is an active member of the Tennessee Professional Photographers Association.
 She is also a professional member of the Equine Photographers Network.

 Betsy’s award-winning work has been featured in a variety of publications, Hair of the Dog, and Equine Photographers Network, and is found throughout homes and stables in the United States.
-You may have also heard or read about her on The Business Animal Podcast, Scenic Trend, the Chattanoogan, and Shoutout DFW to name a few.
+You may have also heard or read about her on The Business Animal Podcast, Scenic Trend, the Chattanoogan, Chatter Magazine, and Shoutout DFW to name a few.

 Betsy has a strong background in solopreneurship/entrepreneurship, building a brand, in-person sales, goal setting, and workflows that work for business.
 She also has a lot of experience in training and empowering others.